 In classroom lectures the teaching and learning content is presented by black board teaching and overhead slides in a didactical, structured, and comprehensive form.
 This includes basic knowledge as well as selected current topics from a very broad research field.
 Crucial facts are conveyed by involving the students in scientific discussions to develop their intellectual power and to stimulate their analytic thinking on physics problems.
 Regular attendance of the lectures is therefore recommended.
 Regular self-study of personal notes from the lectures and of textbooks are an important part of the learning process by the students.
 Such post-processing and practicing of the teaching content is indispensable to achieve the intended learning results that the students develop the ability of explaining and applying the learned knowledge independently.

 In the exercise the learning content is deepened and exercised using problem examples and state of the art analysis programs.
 Thus the students are able to apply the learned physics knowledge independently.

 Blackboard lecture, overhead presentations (powerpoint), discussion, complentary internet page, complentary literature, exercises in idividual and group workpractise sheets

-- Davidson, Turbulence, and Introduction for Scientists and Engineers, Oxford Univ.
-Press 2004
+- P.A.
+Davidson: Turbulence: An Introduction for Scientists and Engineers, Oxford University Press, (2004)

 Description of exams and course work